nickw444/opencore-efi-z77/README.md

 USBInjectAll (UIA) was previously used to inject ports using custom SSDT.
 However it is now possible to inject ports using a simple injector kext instead of using UIA.

-By using an injector kext, we eliminate the need to remap `EHC1` and `EHC2` to `EH01` and `EH02`.
-(This is unnecessary when using iMac13,2 anyway as it natively injects `EHC{1,2}`).
-Injected ports for different SMBIOS's can be found at [`/System/Library/Extensions/IOUSBHostFamily.kext/Contents/PlugIns/AppleUSBHostPlatformProperties.kext/Contents/Info.plist`](file:///System/Library/Extensions/IOUSBHostFamily.kext/Contents/PlugIns/AppleUSBHostPlatformProperties.kext/Contents/Info.plist).

 The injector kext can be found in [OC/Kexts/USBMap.kext](OC/Kexts/USBMap.kext).
-This injector kext was created with [USBMap](https://github.com/corpnewt/USBMap), and then further modified by hand to reflect the vanilla ACPI layout of this board.
+This injector kext was created with [USBMap](https://github.com/corpnewt/USBMap) via [this guide](https://dortania.github.io/OpenCore-Post-Install/usb/intel-mapping/intel.html).

-The injector kext being used has a few different entries:

-* `iMac13,2-EHC1`: EHC1 root controller.
-Exposes a single, internal hub port
-* `iMac13,2-EHC2`: EHC2 root controller.
-Exposes a single, internal hub port
-* `iMac13,2-InternalHub-EHC1`: EHC1 controller's root level hub
-* `iMac13,2-InternalHub-EHC2`: EHC2 controller's root level hub
-* `iMac13,2-XHC`: XHC root controller

 #### Quirks:

 * The GA-Z77X-D3H is [notorious](https://forums.tomshardware.com/threads/gigabyte-z77-d3h-usb-3-0-external-hdd-detection-issue.394328/) for having [power delivery](https://www.overclock.net/forum/6-intel-motherboards/1314782-front-usb-3-0-fails-gb-ga-z77x-d3h.html) issues on the internal front-panel header.
 After a fair bit of research this is found to be a common issue and is the reason for random USB3 disconnection during use.
 This issue is reproducable in both Windows and OSX
 * The 7-series USB chipset has top level hubs on the `EHC{1,2}` busses.
 These need to be injected with a special `AppleUSB20InternalIntelHub` record, as opposed to the top level controllers registered with `AppleUSBEHCIPCI`.
-* `iMac13,2` SMBIOS already has an `iMac13,2-InternalHub-EHC1` registered at location `487587840`, causing the hub port properties to be merged.
-This results in extraneous, unusable `PRT1` and `PRT3` injected ports.
-I have not yet found a way to stop injection of these ports.
 * XHCI/EHCI routing on this board is very weird.
 Regardless of selected BIOS settings for XHCI/EHCI, both rear panel USB3 ports are routed via the EHC controller when a USB2 device is connected.
 This is observed in both Windows and MacOS.
 * Due to the above routing weirdness, and the requirement for the Bluetooth controller to sit on the XHC bus as an "internal port", it's necessary for one of the front panel USB3 ports to be re-purposed as an internal port.